Wyatt Earp (film): Production

 Costner was originally involved with the film Tombstone, another film about Wyatt Earp, written by Kevin Jarre of Glory.
 However, Costner disagreed with Jarre over the focus of the film (he believed that the emphasis should have been on Wyatt Earp rather than the many characters in Jarre's script) and left the project, eventually teaming up with Kasdan to produce his own Wyatt Earp project.
 The film was also originally meant to be a six-hour miniseries until Kevin Costner joined the cast.
 Costner proceeded to use his then-considerable clout to convince most of the major studios to refuse to distribute the competing film, which affected casting on the rival project.

+Filming

+Principal photography began on July 19 and ended on December 15, 1993.

 Soundtrack

 The score was composed by James Newton Howard, conducted by Marty Paich with The Hollywood Recording Musicians Orchestra and released by Warner Bros.
 Records in 1994.
 It was later re-released in 2013 in an expanded edition by La-La Land.